 If you become aware that you have been or may have been exposed to COVID-19, you should monitor yourself for symptoms and contact the Colonial Health Center (CHC) immediately.

-All students on campus have their own bedroom, and if a student residing in the residence halls tests positive for COVID-19, the resident will be required to remain in their room until cleared to discontinue isolation by the Colonial Health Center and Campus COVID-19 Support Team (CCST).
+All students living on campus have their own bedroom.
+If a student in the residence halls tests positive for COVID-19, the resident will be required to remain in their room until cleared to leave isolation by the Colonial Health Center and Campus COVID-19 Support Team (CCST).
 Students in isolation may not leave their residential unit unless directed by medical personnel to seek testing or care.

-Suitemates of a resident in self-isolation who are required to quarantine will have a dedicated Care & Student Support Team staff member to assist with student needs including delivery of cleaning supplies, groceries and essential items to the student's room during their quarantine period.
-If a suitemate resides in a District House Affinity room and shares a bathroom with a suitemate, the suitemate will be required to utilize an alternate bathroom within the suite until their suitemate is cleared to discontinue isolation.
+Suitemates of a resident in isolation who are required to quarantine will have a dedicated Care & Student Support Team staff member to assist with student needs including delivery of cleaning supplies, groceries and essential items to the student's room during their quarantine period.
+If students in quarantine on campus have concerns, they should reach out to their dedicated case manager on the Care & Student Support Team.

 Support and Resources for Faculty and Staff